AllanChain/ProgramingNotes/README.md

 > As the other responses pointed out, one solution is to install Visual Studio 2015.
 However, it takes a few GBs of disk space.
 One way around is to install precompiled binaries.
 >
 > The webpage [http://www.lfd.uci.edu/~gohlke/pythonlibs](http://www.lfd.uci.edu/~gohlke/pythonlibs) contains precompiled binaries for many Python packages.
+#### QtDisigner Install
+QtDisigner is convenient, but it doesn't come along with the none GPL version.
+Then it is for you.
+`pip install pyqt5_tools`
 ### Python the Language
 ## Termux
 #### Initial Setup